 Submit the Late Arrival Request e-form in UA International ( located under "Orientation" on the menu) and wait for approval.
 If you are approved, you will receive an email with instructions for completing the check-in with ISS.

 Even if you are arriving late and will miss the orientation program, you are still required to register for orientation in the Next Steps Center.

 Complete the Immigration Tutorial online.
 Submit the Immigration Tutorial e-form (link provided at the end of the tutorial).

 Bring your immigration documents (I-20/DS-2019 and passport) to complete the in-person portion of your late arrival check-in (dates and times below).

-The latest date you can check in is Wednesday, January 24, 2018 at 9:00 am.
-If you cannot arrive by that time, please contact your academic department to discuss deferring your admission to a future term.
+The latest date you can check in is Wednesday, January 23 at 9:00 am.
+If you cannot check in by that time, contact your academic department to discuss deferring your admission to a future term.

 Know the Consequences